dieterich-lab/rp-bp/docs/installation.md

 # Installing the Rp-Bp pipeline

-This document describes detailed installation instructions for the Rp-Bp pipeline.
-These steps have been primarily tested on Ubuntu.
+This document describes how to install the `rpbp` package.

+The `rpbp` package was developed and tested on Debian-based systems, but should also run with any distribution.

 <a id="toc"></a>